Yes! You can have recurring orders on your store through the use of 3dcart's special AutoShip/Recurring Orders module.

 - Repeat for the rest of your recurring products as needed.

 Your shoppers will now be able to select their recurring order frequency and the orders will come in based on their recurrence.
+The frequency can also be selected and edited form the View Cart page prior to their checkout.
 Shoppers may also cancel their recurring orders or update their order frequency directly from their respective "My Account" access on your store front.